Miranics/Negpod_14_Shell_Project/README.md

 # Negpod_14_Shell_Project
 # Student Registration System

 This shell-based application manages student records for the Bachelor of Software Engineering cohort.
-It allows users to create, view, delete, and update student records, as well as extract student emails.
+It will allow users to create, view, delete, and update student records, as well as extract student emails.

 ## Files in the Project